senx/fluentd-plugin-warp10/README.md

 # README #

-Fluentd plugin used to push data on Warp10.
+Fluentd plugin used to push data on Warp 10.
 This plugin is type OutputBuffer (http://docs.fluentd.org/articles/plugin-development#writing-buffered-output-plugins).

 ### fluentd-plugin-warp10 ###

-* fluent plugin to send metrics to Warp10
+* fluent plugin to send metrics to Warp 10

 ### Install ###